2020 Global Youth Economic Opportunities (GYEO) Summit

-The wide ranging discussion surfaced key themes and topics that we will explore in greater depth in the months ahead through online engagement, curated content and newsletters designed to share information, learning, and opportunities for collaboration as our community works to respond and rebuild.
+The wide-ranging discussion surfaced key themes and topics that we explored in greater depth in the months after through online engagement, curated content, and newsletters designed to share information, learning, and opportunities for collaboration as our community worked to respond and rebuild.

 2020 GYEO Activities